'Don't choose Manchester City!' - Nani reveals advice he gave Bruno Fernandes before Man Utd move | Goal.com

 "One day in a conversation with him I just motivated him to train a little bit harder because that was the only thing that he needed in that moment for him to compete at the high level in the Premier League or Spain or a different league.

-The 20-time English champions weren't the only club linked with the talented midfielder, as Manchester City were also said to be interested in the 25-year-old.
+The 20-time English champions weren't the only club linked with the talented midfielder, as Manchester City were also said to be interested in Fernandes.

 Ahead of this weekend's Manchester derby, Nani said: "As soon as I saw the news, the possibilities, I told him, ‘Don’t choose Manchester City, don’t choose any other team.
 You choose Man Utd!’